afontcu/afontcu.dev/content/blog/testing-api-calls.md

   expect(fetchItems).toHaveBeenCalledTimes(1)
   expect(fetchItems).toHaveBeenCalledWith()

-  // wait() will retry until the callback function stops failing
+  // waitFor() will retry until the callback function stops failing
-  // (or a timeout is reached).
+  // (or a times out).
-  // So, line reads as follows: "Wait until 'An amazing item' exists" await wait(() => getByText('An amazing item'))
+  // So, line reads as follows: "Wait for 'An amazing item' to exist" await waitFor(() => getByText('An amazing item'))

   expect(queryByText(/loading/i)).toBeNull()

   items.forEach(item => getByText(item.title))